nerdaces/skipgraph/README.md

 # Skipgraph
-Repository for Skipgraph in Golang
+Repository for Skipgraph in Golang.
 ***This code needs refactoring***

 Skipgraph is one of the technologies of structured overay network.